schatt/6layer/MANDATORY_TESTING_RULES.md

 5. ✅ Real-world usage scenarios are covered
 6. ✅ Tests actually validate behavior, not just existence
 7. ✅ Tests are functional, not cosmetic
+8. ✅ Public APIs are accessible from external modules (external integration tests)

-**MANDATORY**: This ensures that bugs like the automatic accessibility identifier failure cannot go undetected.
+**MANDATORY**: This ensures that bugs like the automatic accessibility identifier failure and the v4.6.5 API visibility issue cannot go undetected.

 **MANDATORY**: No function can be released without meeting ALL these requirements.